How to Create a New Calculation

 Invalid Calculations Column

-Making certain changes in BYU Learning Suite can invalidate calculated columns.
-Because of this, it is recommended that you create all calculated columns at the end of the semester.
+Making certain changes in Learning Suite can invalidate calculated columns.
+Because of this, it is recommended that instructors create all calculated columns at the end of the semester.
 The following changes can invalidate calculated columns:

 - Adding or removing assignments